floatastic/JLDishwashers/README.md

 * Loading and error view in the grid controller
 * Default image placeholder in the grid view
 * Errors deserve more attention.
 I don't create specific error objects to pass reasons for failure in service
+* App flow is executed during Unit tests.
+Delegate should halt this if running tests.